tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 Kira's eyes widen at Reine's statement, a mixture of shock and disbelief etching her face.
 "You've seen it?"

 "Yeah," I say, my voice firm, "The same ritual, the same black flame, the same... dissolution of human flesh."
-The words taste bitter, recounting the horror feels like reliving it.Kira's her face ashen, eyes lost to a memory that haunts her.
+The words taste bitter, recounting the horror feels like reliving it.

+Kira's her face ashen, eyes lost to a memory that haunts her.
 "Xuan was convinced the depiction was literal," she begins, her voice quivering.
 "Not just him, the entire consortium.
 They believed this manuscript wasn't just recording history—it was a guide, a set of instructions."

 Reine's face hardens with resolve, but there's a tremor in her voice when she asks, "Were they planning to recreate the ritual, Kira?"